Muveefreak/EcommerceStore/README.md

-# (Demo) Auctria Source Code COntainging the following Solutions
+# (Demo) Auctria Source Code Containing the following Solutions
 # EcommerceStore

-this management system that will help the government to manage and process requests for PCR tests
+- This solution implements an ecommerce store

 ## Architecture Used